A variety of pills and capsules in different shapes and colors scattered on a white surface.

 Obesity treatments can be used in isolation or together.
 Your treatment decision should not be A vs B.

 Many patients who have trialled medications then go onto bariatric surgery and many patients who have had bariatric surgery also start anti-obesity medications too.
 Many of our patients with successful weight loss have employed both methods of weight loss.
-What is important is to know that there are many effective treatment options available, and we should never give up on the treatment of obesity.

 Medications